Nubia: Ancient DNA

 A sample from historic Lower Nubia, in the Nubian site of Sayala during the 3rd-6th century AD, belonged to mtDNA haplogroup J1c.

-In 2022, DNA was sequenced from the hair of a Kerma period individual (4000 BP), and the results revealed close genetic affinity to early pastoralists from the Rift Valley in eastern Africa during the Pastoral Neolithic.
+In 2022, DNA was sequenced from the hair of a Kerma period individual (4000 BP), and the results revealed close genetic affinity to early pastoralists from the Rift Valley in eastern Africa during the Pastoral Neolithic, who harboured approximately 40% West Eurasian ancestry derived from the Levant Chalcolithic population.
+This result is consistent with the movement of herding populations southwards along the Nile River Valley following their establishment in the Kadruka region from the early 5th millennium BC.